-The realization of these risks could have a material adverse effect on the Group's business.
+The realization of these risks could have a material adverse effect on the Group's business, including but not limited to, the Group's coasts, profitability and could lead to a loss of costumers.

 Industrial injuries

 The Group's plant and future plants are and will be highly automatic requiring a minimum of involvement from workers, however, there is a risk that industrial injuries including accidents, dust inhalation, personal injury and occupational diseases could occur, which could result in claims for damages and as well as damage to the Group's reputation.